Tanishqua-Simform/python/readme.md

 Also, I solved some SQL queries on Leetcode.
 I have commited them in [database repo](https://github.com/Tanishqua-Simform/database)

 Alright then!
 Meet you tomorrow.(Literally!)

+##### Dt.
+24 Feb, 2025.

+Okay, so today I solved the problems given in LMS assignment.
+Although they need a little refinning so once that is done I will submit them.

+Later I watched a video in pandas by [Corey Schafer](https://youtube.com/playlist?list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS) and practiced it as well...

+Then I solved a few DSA questions.
+[LeetCode DSA](/DSA-Leetcode-75)

+That is it for today!
+I will meet you tomorrow!